davidecoluzzi/Shape-and-action-unit-extraction-of-3D-human-face-meshes-by-multilinear-dimensionality-reduction/README.md

 ## Execution

 ### Kinect-based 3D mash acquisition
-All listed files are located in the folder called Matlab/.
+All listed files are located in the folder called Matlab\.

 Matlab acquisition code is called **AcquireData.m**.
 Once the Kinect is connected to the computer, run this file and then follow the instructions given by the command line.
 This software allows representing a 3D face mesh in a structured array, which will be saved in the Matlab\Dataset_Struct folder.
-To convert the structured array into a three-dimensional point model execute the file **savePointModel.m** which save its results in a .mat file located in the Dataset \ PointModel / directory.
-To convert the resulting files in .CSV format, run the file **convertToCsv.m** which create a folder Dataset \Csv containing the reformatted files.
+To convert the structured array into a three-dimensional point model execute the file **savePointModel.m** which save its results in a .mat file located in the Matlab\Dataset_PointModel directory.
+To convert the resulting files in .CSV format, run the file **convertToCsv.m** which create a folder Matlab\Dataset_Csv containing the reformatted files.
-To display 3D meshes saved in files .mat or .cvs execute **LoadData \ mat.m** or **LoadData \ csv.m**, respectively by typing the desired file name in the command line.
+To display 3D meshes saved in files .mat or .csv file execute **LoadData_mat.m** or **LoadData_csv.m**, respectively by typing the desired file name in the command line.
+Two examples extracted from our dataset are shown in the figure below.
 ![alt text](example.jpg)

 ### Shape and action units building
-All files are located in the Python /.idea/ directory.
+All files are located in the folder called Python\.idea.
 The complete code is in the file **Hosvd.py**.
-It automatically read the files in the Dataset_Csv / directory and exploit them to create the tensor that is provided as input to perform the HOSVD.
-Whether you wish to change the dimensionality reduction output components number, modify the following portion of the code:
+It automatically read the files in the Matlab\Dataset_Csv directory and exploit them to create the tensor that is provided as input to perform the HOSVD.
+Whether you wish to change the dimensionality reduction output components number, modify the following portion of the code, replacing 8 with the number of components desired respectively for identity and expression:

 ```bash